 She looked at me with those clear blue eyes and said, “Tell them about me.”

 So I did.
 I started sharing her story, I filed for a 501c3 so we could request donations to fund research.
 I met with an IBC research doctor that Lori and I both had great respect for, Dr. Wendy Woodward and a project was selected.
 We worked together to plan our first ad campaign, The Silence is Killing Me and got to work.
 Lori realized that running a foundation would cut too deeply into the time she wanted to devote to her husband and young children, so she opted to not take a board position, however her influence was strong and she had a voice in our plans.
 I will write more in the future about Lori and her influence and what she gave the women with IBC, but what I want to share with you today, on her birthday, is a story written by someone reflecting the love she gave her children.
 Please remember, it was Lori’s dying wish for IBC research to be funded.
-So please, tell someone about IBC, please donate to our all-volunteer run charity that is funding research.
+So please, tell someone about IBC, please donate to our charity that is funding research.